MartinHeroux/research_project_template/README.md

 **Windows**
 >    python project.py '/c/Users/Joanna/Dropbox/' temp

 Using Git Bash, the above command create a project template called `temp`; the folder would be located in `/c/Users/Joanna/Dropbox/`.
-Thanks to [Joanna Diong](https://github.com/joannadiong) for the function on a Windows machine.
+Thanks to [Joanna Diong](https://github.com/joannadiong) for  testing the function on a Windows machine.

 The function has been tested with Python >2.7  or Python >3.4.